abreen/jdbc-playground/README.md

-# jdbc-review
+# JDBC Playground

-A demo Java app for playing with JDBC.
+A simple Java app for playing with JDBC.

 - No Java build tools
 - A multi-stage `Dockerfile` that builds the app